kilaza/Decontamination/README.md

 #Run the DNA isolation, library preparation and sequencing, similar to what is done in biological samples

 # Drylab
-#Run Qc and OTU picking of controls and biological samples
+#Run QC and OTU picking of controls and biological samples
 #Run taxonomic annotation of Controls to identify sequences against their taxon
-#make comparison of the replicates by calculating percentage of reads for each detected reads
+#Make comparison of the replicates by calculating percentage of reads for each plate
-#If reads are comparable between replicates ( compare percentages), then calculate average reads of each OTU detected
+#If reads are comparable between replicates (compare percentages), then calculate average reads of each OTU detected
 #Remove spiked taxa sequence/s to retain contaminant/background sequences from the controls
-#Search for contamtaminat sequences in the biological sample sequences by aligning contaminant sequence against biological sample sequences  at 100%, full length, using pynast algorithmn
+#Search for contamtaminant sequences in the biological sample sequences by aligning contaminant sequence against pre aligned biological sample sequences  at 100%, full length, using pynast algorithmn method and Uclast algorithmn for pairewise alignment
-#if contaminants are present in the biological sample, then contaminant sequences will map to specific sequence in biological sample
+#If contaminants sequences are present in the biological sample, then contaminant sequences will map to specific sequence in biological sample sequences
-#decontamination will be done by subtracting average reads of contaminant sequence (OTU) from the mapped biological sample sequence (OTU). i.e subtraction of contaminant sequence reads/ OTUS will be done from the biological sample otu_table.
+#Then subtract average reads of contaminant sequence (OTU) from the mapped biological sample sequence (OTU). i.e subtraction of contaminant sequence reads/ OTUS will be done from the biological sample otu_table.
 #After decontamination, taxonomic annotation of the biological sample sequences will be done (i.e decontaminated otu-table used).

 # setup